Frequently Asked QuestionsAcademic Advising

 Arrangements for handicapped parking on the University of Mississippi’s Oxford campus are not done through the Office of Student Disability Services.

 Those students with permanent disabilities who may require handicapped parking access will be required to submit a copy of a state issued handicapped placard to the University Police Department.
-Students should contact the University Police Department for information at (662) 915-7235.
+Students should contact Parking and Transportation Services for more information at (662) 915-7235.

-Those who have questions about the location and availability of handicapped parking on campus should contact the ADA Coordinator at (662) 915-7735.
+Those who have questions about the location and availability of handicapped parking on campus should contact Becki Bressler, the ADA Coordinator, at (662) 915-7735.

 I broke my arm/leg.
 Am I covered under ADA?